hypatiav2/35L-project/README.md

 ## Frontend

-TBD AARUSH
+TBD

 ## Backend

 > ToDo:
-> 1. Fix init_db
+> 1. Make init_db not another main function
-> 2. Update user tables when users are added/removed in supabase
+> 2.
 > 3. Implement profile/availability endpoints (POST, DELETE, PUT)
 > 4. tie our user table to real user data, access with real user id

 ### Testing

-To test the functionality of routes, we can use **postman**.
+To test routes, we can use **postman** or **curl**.
 We need a valid JWT token to pass along with all our requests, since our backend verifies authentication.
 Tokens expire after some time.

 We can call supabase directly to get a valid token, simulating logging into our frontend.